lucie-on-github/Lucie-Docs/docs/auto-translation.md

-The auto-translations module includes automatic translations, flag translations and manual message translations.
+The auto-translations module includes automatic translations, flag translations, manual message translations and command translations.

 ## 1. Auto-translation

 Automatically replaces messages in foreign languages with a translated version in the form of a webhook.

 ?> Auto-translation currently only supports English.
-Use flag translation for other languages.
+Use flag or command translation for other languages.

 ## 2. Flag translation